Catherine, Princess of Wales: Privacy and the media

-In February 2013, Chi published photos of Catherine's exposed pregnant belly, taken during a holiday on the private island of Mustique.
+In December 2012, Australian radio hosts Michael Christian and Mel Greig impersonated Elizabeth II and Charles in a call to King Edward VII's Hospital, where Catherine was being treated for hyperemesis gravidarum.
+They obtained information from a nurse on her ward.
+Following public criticism and an internal inquiry, Jacintha Saldanha, the nurse who transferred the call, died by suicide.
+The hosts later apologised.
+In February 2013, Chi published photographs of Catherine's exposed pregnant belly, taken during a holiday on the private island of Mustique.
 The British press declined to publish them.

 In October 2014, Catherine and William issued a legal warning to a freelance photographer for "harassing and following" their son George and his nanny.

-In August 2015, Kensington Palace released a letter describing the media's "dangerous" efforts to photograph George and Charlotte.

-In March 2019, the royal family issued social media guidelines following online abuse directed at Catherine and her sister-in-law Meghan.
+In August 2015, Kensington Palace released a letter describing the media's dangerous attempts to photograph George and Charlotte.
+In March 2019, the royal family issued social-media guidelines following online abuse directed at Catherine and her sister-in-law, Meghan.
 In May 2020, Kensington Palace criticised a Tatler article about Catherine as inaccurate, leading the magazine to amend its online version after legal pressure.

-In March 2024, the Associated Press, AFP, Reuters and Getty Images withdrew a Mother's Day photograph of Catherine and her children due to concerns over digital manipulation.
-Catherine later admitted to editing the image and apologised for the confusion.
-The incident occurred shortly before she revealed her cancer diagnosis and treatment.
+In March 2024, the Associated Press, AFP, Reuters, and Getty Images withdrew a Mother's Day photograph of Catherine and her children due to concerns about digital manipulation.
+Catherine later acknowledged editing the image and apologised for the confusion.
+The incident occurred shortly before she disclosed her cancer diagnosis and treatment.
 Later that month, the London Clinic launched an investigation after reports that staff had attempted to access her private medical records.

-In October 2025, Prince Harry named Catherine and William in his court case against Associated Newspapers, asserting that private investigators had been employed to collect information on them in the past, including Catherine’s mobile phone number and other personal details.
-Later that month, she and William won a privacy case in France against Paris Match over unauthorised photos from a family ski trip in the Alps.
+At the conclusion of an investigation by the Information Commissioner's Office in June 2026, a former healthcare worker was cautioned after attempting to access and sell Catherine's medical information.
+In October 2025, Harry named Catherine and William in his court case against Associated Newspapers, alleging that private investigators had previously been employed to collect information on them, including Catherine's mobile-phone number and other personal details.
+Later that month, she and William won a privacy case in France against Paris Match over unauthorised photographs taken during a family ski trip in the Alps.